dgaydukov/cert-aws/sa/files/sa.md

 Url-based filter:
 * note that SG can filter only on IP (there is no way to filter traffic based on url)
 * you can use iptables (which can filter based on URL) + SG.
 So SG just open port for all IP or for list of predefined IP addresses, and iptables add additional filter based on url
-* you can use proxy server and puth your ec2 to private subnet.
+* you can use proxy server and put your ec2 to private subnet.
 This is best solution, cause in proxy server you can do all type of filtering you want.
-Plus proxy can have caching, so second time request don't need to go to outside world, it ca be served from cache
+Plus proxy can have caching, so second time request don't need to go to outside world, it ca be served from proxy cache
 You can only assign one NACL to one subnet, yet you can assign many SG to same ec2.
-You can't block specific IP with SG, you need to use NACL.
+You can't block specific IP with SG (cause there is no deny rules), you need to use NACL.
-Stateful - if you send request from your ec2 you will got response even if SG doesn't have any outbound rules If you set up NACL (let's say for ssh) you should also add outbound rules (cause nacl are stateless).
+Stateful - if you send request to your ec2 you will got response even if SG doesn't have any outbound rules If you set up NACL (let's say for ssh) you should also add outbound rules (cause nacl are stateless).
 But for ssh outbound port is not 22, it's ephemeral port - When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.
 When you create VPC, default SG created automatically.
 It allows inbound traffic from instances with default SG (source - SG_ID), and all outbound traffic.
 That's why if you create ec2 and rds and assign to both of them default SG, ec2 can access rds, cause from rds perspective ec2 SG - source of RDS SG.
 So if you need 2 ec2 to talk with each other you can assign both of them same SG where source is ID of this SG - this means traffic allowed from any instance of the same SG
 To monitor traffic you can use:
-* VPC flow logs (it includes information about allowed and denied traffic, source and destination IP addresses, ports, protocol number, packet and byte counts, and an action: accept or reject).
+* VPC flow logs - includes information about allowed and denied traffic, source and destination IP addresses, ports, protocol number, packet and byte counts, and an action: accept or reject.
 You can configure it for:
     * vpc - flow logs would be for all ENI in whole vpc
     * subnet - flow logs would be written for all ENI in this subnet
     * network interface - flow logs would be written only for this particular ENI